dafny-lang/dafny/docs/DafnyRef/Grammar.md

 separating it into `==` and `>` would always still be invalid.

-In summary, except for required white space between alphanumeric tokens, adding white space between tokens or removing white space can never result in changing the meaning of a Dafny program.
+In summary, except for required white space between alphanumeric tokens, adding or removing white space between tokens can never result in changing the meaning of a Dafny program.
-For the rest of this document, we consider Dafny programs as sequences of tokens.
+For most of this document, we consider Dafny programs as sequences of tokens.

 ## 2.3.
 Character Classes {#sec-character-classes}

 This section defines character classes used later in the token definitions.
 In this section
 * a backslash is used to start an escape sequence (so for example